 Standard English is the linguistic variety used by government, the mass media, business, education, science and the arts.
 This will vary according to the geographical location.
 For example, the favoured accent in Britain is inclined to be Received Pronunciation where in America, there is an emphasis on General American.
-Therefore, there may be nonstandard English speakers who find it advantageous to have access to the use of standard English according to their occupational and social needs.
+Therefore, there many International speakers find it advantageous to optimise their use of a consistent English sound pattern representative of their location according to their occupational and social needs.

 See more info on Accent Reduction and English Pronunciation Training on our FAQs about Accent Reduction and English Pronunciation Training at Voice Science Page

 WHY SHOULD I SELECT A SPEECH PATHOLOGIST OVER OTHER ACCENT COACHES?

 Speech Pathologists operate from a clinical evidence-based practice model that considers the physiological, medical and behavioural aspects of speaking.
 Speech pathologists apply extensive scientific knowledge of head and neck anatomy to any treatment of accent.
 They are conversant with the latest research in the neurological controls for speech and behavioural therapy approaches that monitor the acquisition of goals clinically.
 They are also trained in analysing communication : speech sounds, language structuring, body language, social relations.
 Since speech accent is a function controlled by neurological and behavioural components, it is preferable to follow a clinical, therapy based model rather than an educational model (as provided by an ESL instructor).